Farama-Foundation/PettingZoo/README.md

 PettingZoo is a Python library for conducting research in multi-agent reinforcement learning.
 It's akin to a multi-agent version of OpenAI's Gym library.

-Our website with comprehensive documentation is [pettingzoo.ml](https://www.pettingzoo.ml)
+Our website, with comprehensive documentation, is [pettingzoo.ml](https://www.pettingzoo.ml)

 ## Environments and Installation